A Tree Sperner Lemma

-\begin{proof} If $C$ is path-connected, then it is connected.
-Then $\overline{C}$ is connected, and by the previous proposition, $\overline{C}$ is path-connected. \end{proof}

-Using Theorem \ref{thm:kkm-tree} we can prove the following fixed point theorem.
+Using the Tree KKM Theorem we can strengthen the Tree Fixed Point Theorem.
 Recall that if $X$ and $Y$ are metric spaces, $f:X\rightarrow Y$ is a \emph{compact} map if $f(B)$ is contained in a compact subset of $Y$ for every bounded set $B$.

 \begin{theorem} Suppose that $T$ is a bounded tree with vertex set $V$.
 If $f:T\rightarrow T$ is a continuous compact map, then $f$ has a fixed point. \end{theorem}